guillermo-carrasco/BestPracticesWorkshop/README.md

 ### Styling Standards

-`Foolish Consistency is the Hobgoblin of Little Minds - "Guido van Rossum"`
+> Code is read much more often than it is written.
+>   - Guido van Rossum, Python's Benevolent Dictator for Life

 We're focusing on Python development on this workshop.
-Python has its own styling guide and patterns (that can actually also be applied to most of the existing programming languages).
-These guide is called [PEP8](http://www.python.org/dev/peps/pep-0008/), and we will be establishing as standard at SciLifeLab the following subset of these rules:
+Python has its own styling guide and patterns (which can actually also be applied to most of the existing programming languages).
+These guide is called [PEP8](http://www.python.org/dev/peps/pep-0008/), and we will be establishing as standard at SciLifeLab the following subset of these rules.:

 ####4 spaces per indentation level
 Use 4 spaces per indentation level -- don't use tabs.